 - Deployment Model

 - Service Model

 Let’s first talk about the deployment model of cloud in technology

-The Deployment model further divides into three categories.
+The Deployment model is further divided into three categories.

 Suppose you want to travel from one city to another.
 You have three options.

 The public bus lets anyone come and take a seat and pay for it.

 You go to the bus stand, sit on the bus and pay the ticket for the seat you occupy.
 If you want to travel to a far city, you have to pay more.
 The more distance, the more you will pay.

 Now take this example in the cloud scenario.
 It represents the Public Cloud.
 You will pay for that resource only that you used for some time.
 If the resource time usage is small, you will pay less.
 If the usage is more, then you will pay more.

 This Cloud is managed and owned by cloud providers.
 It is open to the public.